pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 Inferring models
 ~~~~~~~~~~~~~~~~

+When ModelChain's attributes are not assigned when the instance is created,
-How does ModelChain infer the appropriate model types?
-ModelChain uses a
+ModelChain can infer the appropriate model from data stored on the ``PVSystem``
-set of methods (ModelChain.infer_dc_model, ModelChain.infer_ac_model,
-etc.) that examine the parameters assigned to the user-supplied PVSystem
 object.
+ModelChain uses a set of methods (e.g., :py:meth:`~pvlib.modelchain.ModelChain.infer_dc_model`,
+:py:meth:`~pvlib.modelchain.ModelChain.infer_ac_model`, etc.) that examine the
-The inference methods use set logic to assign one of the model-specific
+parameters on the user-supplied PVSystem object.
+The inference methods use set
+logic to assign one of the model-specific methods, such as
+:py:meth:`~pvlib.modelchain.ModelChain.sapm` or :py:meth:`~pvlib.modelchain.ModelChain.snlinverter`,
-methods, such as ModelChain.sapm or ModelChain.snlinverter, to the universal
+to the universal method names ``ModelChain.dc_model`` and ``ModelChain.ac_model``,
-method names ModelChain.dc_model and ModelChain.ac_model.
-A few examples are
+respectively.
+A few examples are shown below.
+Inferrence methods generally work
-shown below.
+by inspecting the parameters for all required parameters for a corresponding
+method.

 .. ipython:: python